 - NPR (National Public Radio) - non-commercial network of member stations; news, information and cultural programmes

-- Clear Channel - America's largest commercial radio operator, owns more than 1,200 stations
+- iHeart Media - America's largest commercial radio operator, owns more than 1,200 stations

 - Voice of America - government-funded, programmes for global audiences in many languages